grantlucas/sh-prowl/README.md

 ### Optional

+- p (Priority)
+  - Allows you to change the priority of the message (for example to break through ProwlApp's "quiet mode")
+  - Value from -2 (Very Low) to 2 (Emergency)
+  - Default is 0 (Standard message)
 - v (Verbose)
-  - If this flag is included and XPath is installed on the computer, the response will be processed from Prowl and a success or failure message will be displayed.
+  - If this flag is included and sed is installed on the computer, the response will be processed from Prowl and a success or failure message will be displayed.
-  - If XPath isn't found the verbose output will be aborted.
+  - If sed isn't found the verbose output will be aborted.
 - r (Raw)
   - This flag will display the raw XML output returned from Prowl.
 This is useful when trying to debug a situation as not all possible error messages have been setup in verbose mode.